docsforadobe/after-effects-plugin-guide/docs/effect-details/global-sequence-frame-data.rst

 Use global data for information common to all instances of the effect: static variables and data, bitmaps, pointers to other DLLs or external applications.

-Store anything specific to this instance of your plug-in (UI settings, text strings, and any custom data not stored in parameters) in sequence data, Use After Effects’ memory allocation functions.
+Store anything specific to this instance of your plug-in (UI settings, text strings, and any custom data not stored in parameters) in sequence data, Use After Effects' memory allocation functions.

 Frame data is used for information specific to rendering a given frame.
 This has fallen into disuse, as most machines are capable of loading an entire frame into memory at a time.
 Of course, your IMAX-generating users will still appreciate any optimizations you can make.